quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 <!-- markdownlint-disable -->
 # Event-Driven Packaging (EDP)

+> EDP is currently in private preview.
+Please contact Quilt directly to discuss pricing.

 ## Overview

 Data can be added to your Amazon S3 buckets manually by internal